ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

-Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Receivers will implement additional checks as described in {#verifying-external-destinations} of this document.
+Because the address used in the "ruf" tag is outside the Organizational Domain in which this record is published, conforming Receivers will implement additional checks as described in (#verifying-external-destinations) of this document.
 In order to pass these additional checks, the third party will need to publish an additional DNS record as follows: